eko234/kakoune-recent-buffers/README.md

 It will omit buffers with earbuds, works correctly with files that include spaces and removes entries when buffers are closed.

+It also supports freezing the current buffer chain, think of it like vim's harpoon, only that the files you are interested in are the ones you recently where in, when you freeze it, you can navigate in that chain without it updating like in the "normal" mode, you can access this frozen chain with `recent-buffers-freezed-pick-link`, both the normal and the frozen promt now tell you that pressing f will freeze the current chain.

 ## Suggested mappings
 ``` kakoune
 plug "eko234/kakoune-recent-buffers" config %{